ajaysheoran2323/docker-sample-nginx/Readme.md

 # docker-sample-nginx
-A sample nginx container to display container name
+A sample nginx container to display container name deploy to k8s